 Several ongoing and already completed RNAi-based clinical trials suggest encouraging results. siRNA-mediated cleavage of a target mRNA, with a consequent reduction of protein expression level, was obtained in the first in-human phase I clinical trial in which siRNA were administered systemically to solid cancer patients [Davidson, Davis].

-The goal of targeting multiple genes and disrupting complex signaling pathways can be reached by co-expression of multiple siRNA or shRNA which enable multiple target inhibition along with the targeting of multiple sites on a specific gene [Cheng] .
+The goal of targeting multiple genes and disrupting complex signaling pathways can be reached by co-expression of multiple siRNA or shRNA which enable multiple target inhibition, along with the targeting of multiple sites on a specific gene [Cheng] .

 An important experiment in antiviral therapy research has shown that stable expression of a single shRNA targeting the HIV-1 Nef gene strongly inhibits viral replication, but the shRNA does not maintain such inhibition due to mutation or deletion of the nef target sequence which allows the virus to escape.
 A delay in virus escape is observed instead in HIV-1 infected cells that were previously transduced with a double shRNA viral vector [ter Brake].